Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Results and other applications

-We briefly introduce a few additional applications of the main theorem to problems outside of primitive sets.
-In Section \ref{sec:gpf} we consider geometric progression free subsets of the integers up to $n$.
-Here we consider geometric progressions of the form $a,ar,ar^2$ with $a$ a positive integer, and $r$ an integer ratio greater than 1.
-Unlike the case of primitive sets, where it is easy to see that the largest primitive subset of $\{1,2,\ldots n\}$ has size $\left\lceil\frac{n}{2}\right\rceil$, the problem of determining the largest subset of these integers avoiding 3-term geometric progressions is not so clear.
-Various authors have considered the problem of determining the greatest possible density of a set of integers that is free of 3-term geometric progressions.
-(See \cite{rankin}, \cite{riddell}, \cite{bbhs}, \cite{NO}, \cite{mcnewgpf}).
-Let $G(n)$ denote the size of the largest subset of the integers up to $n$ avoding a 3-term geometric progression with integral ratio.
-The argument for the bounds for the upper density of a subset of integers avoiding such progressions in \cite{mcnewgpf} shows that and that $G(n)\sim bn$ for an effectively computable constant $b$.
-The main theorem allows us to reprove this result with an error term.
+In Section \ref{sec:gpf} we consider geometric-progression-free subsets of the integers up to $n$.
+Here we consider geometric progressions of the form $a,ar,ar^2$ with a positive integer $a$, and an integer ratio $r$ greater than 1.
+Unlike the case of primitive sets, where it is easy to see that the largest size a primitive subset of $\{1,2,\ldots, n\}$ can have is $\left\lceil\frac{n}{2}\right\rceil$, the problem of determining the maximal size of a subset of these integers avoiding 3-term geometric progressions is not so clear.
+Various authors have considered the problem of determining the greatest possible density of a set of integers that is free of 3-term geometric progressions \cites{rankin,riddell,bbhs,NO,mcnewgpf}.

+Let $G(n)$ denote the size of the largest subset of the integers up to $n$ avoiding a 3-term geometric progression with integral ratio (sequence \href{http://oeis.org/A230490}{A230490} in the OEIS).
+The argument for the bounds for the upper density of a subset of integers avoiding such progressions in \cite{mcnewgpf} shows that $G(n)\sim bn$ for an effectively computable constant $b$ satisfying The main theorem allows us to reprove this result with an error term.

-\begin{theorem} For any $\epsilon>0$, $G(n)$ the size of the largest geometric progression free subset of the integers up to $n$ satisfies . \end{theorem}
+\begin{theorem} For any $\epsilon>0$, $G(n)$ the size of the largest geometric progression free subset of the integers up to $n$ satisfies \end{theorem}

 We can likewise count the geometric progression free subsets of these integers, which we denote by $H(n)$.

 \begin{theorem} The limit $\lim_{n \to \infty} H(n)^{1/n} = \theta$ exists.
 Furthermore, for any $\epsilon>0$ and $n$ sufficiently large, The constant $\theta$ is effectively computable and satisfies the bounds